stevenstank/bolt/docs/SSOT.md

                │
                ▼
         Storage Engine
-      ┌────────┼─────────┐
+      ┌──────┼─────────┬────────────┐
-      ▼        ▼         ▼
+      ▼      ▼         ▼            ▼
-   Memory  Persistence Replication
+   Memory Persistence Replication Transactions
+               │
+               ▼
+            Pub/Sub
+```

-    Replication is a side-channel that observes successful primary writes and streams them to replica nodes without bypassing the server, command, or engine layers.
+Replication observes successful writes from the engine and streams them to replicas without bypassing the server, command, or engine layers.

 Replica clients are read-only.
-The engine rejects normal writes in replica mode, but still accepts trusted replicated writes through a separate engine path.
+The engine rejects client writes on replicas while still accepting trusted replicated writes from the primary.
-```

 ---